sylhare/Type-on-Strap/README.md

   - Add the feature page you want. (ex: as it is already in `pages`)
   - Add posts in `_posts` and `_portfolio` to be displayed

+[Jekyll::Paginate](https://jekyllrb.com/docs/pagination/) is required for the home page to work.

 ### Remote Theme